Explicitly correlated electronic structure calculations with transcorrelated matrix product operators: Results

 As the last example, we study the PEC of Be$_2$ with TI-DMRG and tcDMRG with cc-pCVDZ and cc-pCVTZ basis sets to challenge the tcDMRG accuracy on a strongly correlated molecule.
 Calculating the accurate dissociation Be$_2$ is a notoriously hard test-case for wave function-based methods.
 On the one hand, the Be$_2$ PEC is strongly influenced by non-covalent interactions, which are described accurately only by large basis sets.
 On the other hand, correlation effects are strong for Be$_2$ and single-reference methods fail in reproducing its dissociation curve.
 Among the many computational studies of Be$_2$ with methods tailored for strongly-correlated systems~\cite{Bartlett1990_Be2-CC,Patkowski2007_Be2-CC,Koput2011_Be2-CC,Tenti2014_Be2-NonDynamicalCorrelation,Lesiuk2015_Be2,McKemmish2018_Be2-DFT}, the one of Sharma and co-workers~\cite{Sharma2014_Be2-DMRG} is particularly relevant in connection to this work.
 In fact, also Ref.~\citenum{Sharma2014_Be2-DMRG} combines DMRG with the transcorrelated method.
 However, it relies on the approach introduced by Yanai and Shiozaki~\cite{Yanai2012_CT-Transcorrelated} and constructs the transcorrelated Hamiltonian ($\mathcal{H}_\text{CT}$) through a canonical transformation in the second-quantization space:

 $\mathcal{A}$ is an operator expressed as a linear combination of two-particle excitation operators, where the coefficients are expressed in terms of F12-type integrals, as described in Ref.~\citenum{Yanai2012_CT-Transcorrelated}.
 Unlike tcDMRG, which relies on a real-space similarity transformation, Eq.~(\ref{eq:CanonicalTransformation}) relies on a orbital space similarity transformation.
 Due to this crucial difference, the Baker-Campbell-Hausdorff expansion of Eq.~(\ref{eq:CanonicalTransformation}) contains arbitrarily high many-body terms, while Eq.~(\ref{eq:SimilarityTransformedHamiltonian}) does not.
 Ref.~\citenum{Sharma2014_Be2-DMRG} addresses this issue by neglecting the non-hermitian component of the two-body commutator, as well as all higher-order terms.
 However, due to this approximation, the exact eigenvalues of Eq.~(\ref{eq:CanonicalTransformation}) will not coincide with those of the original, exact Hamiltonian $\mathcal{H}$.
 This is not the case for tcDMRG that relies on the exact representation of Eq.~(\ref{eq:SimilarityTransformedHamiltonian}) that includes at most three-body terms.
 Naturally, the price to pay is that encoding the three-body Hamiltonian in a MPO format is challenging, as we have already mentioned above.
+Be$_2$ was also studied by Alavi and co-workers with transcorrelated FCIQMC,\cite{Guther2021_Be2-tcFCIQMC} who showed that the transcorrelated method enhances the convergence of FCIQMC to the complete basis set limit such that a spectroscopically accurate potential energy curve for Be$_2$ can be obtained with a triple-$\zeta$ basis set.
+In this section, we verify that the same holds true for tcDMRG with the correlation factor introduced in the previous section that, as already highlighted above, differs from the one applied in the FCIQMC study.

 We observed that both TI-DMRG and tcDMRG tend to converge to local minima for Be$_2$ by following the computational protocol that we applied to the other molecules (\textit{i.e.} rely on the canonical orbital ordering on the lattice and initiate the DMRG optimization from an MPS with random entries).
 We adhered to the following computational procedure to enhance the convergence of both TI-DMRG and tcDMRG: